Does Nail Polish Prevent Validation of Wudu (Ablution) ?

 "Believers!
 Do not ask questions about things which, if made plain to you, may cause you trouble.
 But if you ask about things when the Qur'an is being revealed, they will be made plain to you, Allah will forgive those: for Allah is Oft-forgiving, Most Forbearing."
 (Qur'an 5:101)

-As a final point, besides Allah, no one had the right to make such a legislation or pass such a verdict when Allah has not done that.
+Therefore, there is no need to ask for superficial details that not only make life more difficult but can also detract a person from the grander objective of worship.
+As a final point, besides Allah, no one has the right to make such a legislation or pass such a verdict when Allah has not done that.